 Why Your Brain Catastrophizes

-Research also shows that people with anxiety disorders, depression, and PTSD are significantly more prone to catastrophic thinking than the general population.
+Research also shows that people with anxiety disorders, depression, and PTSD are significantly more prone to catastrophic thinking.
 Catastrophizing both triggers and sustains these conditions, creating a feedback loop that is hard to break without targeted intervention.

 How to Tell If You're Catastrophizing